sharadmv/sharadvikram.com/posts/bayesian-classifier.md

     x_i | y_i \sim \mathcal{N}(\mu_{y_i}, \sigma_{y_i})
 \]
 </p>

+> Note: the $\sim$ notation tells us that a random variable is "distributed as" a probability distribution.

 So this is a process that generates a single data point.
 We now repeat $N$ times, and now we have a dataset.

 ## The Likelihood of the Data